-2024 Wirt Street is a 2,900 square foot house built in 1900.
+2024 Wirt Street was a 2,900 square foot house built in 1900.
 Representing the high Queen Anne style, it has scalloped siding on three stories.
 Although its historical provenance was plainly obvious, this house was demolished in 2017.

 There is no Wirt Street Historic District – yet.
 Its just a good idea I had after scanning these magnificent homes.
 Following are some other interesting imaginings you could ponder…